smtcoq/smtcoq/INSTALL.md

 ```
    (the final slash is mandatory).

-3. Compile and install SMTCoq by using the commands:
+3. Compile and install SMTCoq by using the following commands in the src directory.
 ```
 ./configure.sh
 make
 make install
 ```
-   in the src directory.

 ### Installation with native-coq